top of page

 A shelf featuring microfiber cloths, reusable bamboo cloths, and various cleaning items.

-Pricing and Impressions
+Pricing and Impressions of Daiso Japan

-The price tag shows the original price in Japanese yen, but the local New Zealand price is calculated based on their conversion chart.
+The price tag displays the original price in Japanese yen, with the local New Zealand price based on their conversion chart.
+For instance, if you see 150 yen on a tag, the price will be NZ$5.

 A bilingual price chart comparing Japanese yen and New Zealand dollars.
 A photo of wood wick candles is shown alongside the price list.

-For those of us living abroad, it’s worth paying a little more for the reliability and thoughtful design of Japanese-made goods.
+For those of us living abroad, it’s worth spending a little more for the reliability and thoughtful design of Japanese-made goods.
+It still beats buying cheaper local alternatives that don’t last as long.
+I even saw a staff member from The Warehouse shopping there—friendly competition, perhaps?

 The DAISO JAPAN checkout counter with shelves in front stocked with Japanese snacks and drinks.